 Most users during our large-scale Product Page usability testing attempted to infer product features from the product images provided in the main image gallery.

 In fact, images in the main image gallery are the first product page content most users will explore — 56% of users’ first actions upon arriving at a product page was to explore product images.

 Furthermore, knowing that a particular product has accessories included in the purchase price can be a deciding purchasing factor for some users — as accessories can constitute both a large part of the product benefits and the total cost (if not included).

-However, we also observe that some users are reluctant to commit to reading product descriptions or specs — where info on accessories can furthermore be difficult to find if provided — and instead try to quickly pick it up from product images.
-This is especially the case when users are in a “exploratory browsing” mode, quickly viewing multiple products before beginning to zero in on their favorites.
+However, we also observed that some users are reluctant to commit to reading product descriptions or specs — where info on accessories can furthermore be difficult to find if provided — and instead try to quickly pick it up from product images.
+This is especially the case when users are in an “exploratory browsing” mode, quickly viewing multiple products before beginning to zero in on their favorites.

 Yet our UX benchmarking reveals that 31% of e-commerce sites don’t provide an “Included Accessories” image in the main image gallery for their relevant, top-selling products.
 This can often be the direct cause for users wrongly discarding products as they consequently under- or overestimate the product value and costs.

 In this article, we’ll discuss the test findings from our E-Commerce Product Page usability study related to what we call “Included Accessories” images, as well as the related image type, “Optional Accessories” images.
 In particular, we’ll discuss: